MicrosoftDocs/memdocs/memdocs/autopilot/autopilot-mbr.md

 This document offers guidance for Windows Autopilot device repair scenarios that Microsoft partners can use in motherboard replacement (MBR) situations, and other servicing scenarios.

 Repairing Autopilot enrolled devices is complex, as it tries to balance OEM requirements with Windows Autopilot requirements.
-Specifically, OEM requirements include strict uniqueness across motherboards, MAC addresses, etc..
-Windows Autopilot requires strict uniqueness at the hardware hash level for each device to enable successful registration.
+Specifically, OEM requirements include strict uniqueness across motherboards, MAC addresses, etc. Windows Autopilot requires strict uniqueness at the hardware hash level for each device to enable successful registration.
 The hardware hash doesn't always accommodate all the OEM hardware component requirements.
-So these requirements are sometimes at odds, causing issues with some repair scenarios.
+These requirements are sometimes at odds which can cause issues with some repair scenarios.
 The hardware hash is also known as the hardware ID.

 If a motherboard is replaced on an Autopilot registered device with the following versions of Windows: